 This tracks with other recent elections.
 In the 2015 local elections, Republicans took the Mayor’s, Sheriff’s, and Supervisor of Elections races as well as 12 of the 19 City Council seats.
 In the 2016 general elections, Republicans won every race outside of three traditionally African-American districts.

 Gerrymandering is a big factor in the Republicans’ success in district races at the federal, state, and local level.
 Jacksonville districts are drawn so that urban black voters are packed into a few districts, meaning that Democrats win there easily while Republicans enjoy a strong advantage in the more numerous outer districts.
 Gerrymandering has contributed to the GOP emerging as the dominant party since the mid-1990s, following nearly a century of Democratic dominance, though the practice is as old as the state itself.

 But even in citywide races where gerrymandering isn’t a factor, Republicans still predominate.
 This was borne out in Jim Overton’s Tax Collector victory in 2018, and has been the continuing trend.
-Republicans won all but two citywide races in the 2015 local elections, losing only to Tommy Hazouri and Jim Crescimbeni, both of whom have spent decades in the public eye.
+Republicans won all but two citywide races in the 2015 local elections, losing only to Tommy Hazouri and John Crescimbeni, both of whom have spent decades in the public eye.
 In 2016, Republicans won every citywide election.